charliecalvert/CloudNotes/Assignments/Isit320Midterm2016.md

 }
 ```

+The **GridNpc** property should point at the NPC 2D 24X24 array that we load to track the location of the NPCs.
+The idea is that once we have discovered and removed an NPC from the scene,  we should also remove it from the grid array.

 Call **removeNpc** from **control.js** when **collisions.npcDetection** finds an NPC.
 Except for the method not being public, the code shown above works for me.
 It removes the NPC both from the **npcList** and from the **Scene**.
 Remove the NPC from the **Scene** results in the character disappearing.
 The character is removed from the board.

 At some point you will probably want to create a variable with object scope in **control.js** called **mainCharacter**.
 At minimum **mainCharacter** should be an object literal with two properties, **x** and **z** which track the cameras current position in grid coordinates.